drovere/EGD103/README.md

-# EGD103 Github Readme
+# EGD103 Summer Github Readme
-Contains teaching content for EGD103: Computing and Data for Engineers at QUT College including lectures, tutorials and assignments.
-All content is taught in Python using JupyterLab notebooks.
+* Contains teaching content for EGD103: Computing and Data for Engineers at QUT College.
+* Includes lecture, tutorial and assignment files that are pulled into the student's JupyterLab environment.
+* Unit is designed to teach introductory programming and data processing theory.